How it all started

 Dear reader,

-My name is Jenny and I'm a volunteer at the Skiathos Dog Shelter.
-I will try to breathe life in to the background to the story of the shelter.
+My name is Jenny, I am a volunteer at Skiathos Dog Shelter.
+I will try to give some background of the shelter.

 Who?
 When?
 How?

-But to start off, we want to share our history with you.
-This will give you a insight in how, and why our volunteer work is so precious to us all.
+To start off, we want to share our history with you.
+This will give you a insight in to how, and why our volunteer work is so precious.

-Just as the title gives away, we will open the door to the past and travel back to the 1990's.
+Just as the title states, we will open the door to the past and travel back to the 1990's.

-In the year of 1976 a lady named Helen Bozas first sat foot on the island for a holiday and she thought she had found paradise, until she noticed the dogs and cats, for them it was anything but.
+In the year of 1976 a lady named Helen Bozas first set foot on the island for a holiday and she thought she had found paradise, until she noticed the amount of stray dogs and cats.
 Back then there was no volunteer programs or veterinary schemes to help keep the population of the strays down.

 Helen also had a fair amount of stray dogs and cats showing up at her gate, hungry and looking for food.
 At some points she had almost 40 animals plus her own pets that she cared for.
 This is where Helen's story starts.

-During the last couple of months she has been kind to let us take a sneak peak in her diary's ( 15 years of them) and articles she has written for GAR's ( Greek Animal Rescue) Newsletter through the years.
+During the last couple of months she has been kind enough to let us take a look in her diary's ( 15 years of them) and articles she had written for GAR's ( Greek Animal Rescue) Newsletter through the years.

 Now, we will let her own words tell the tale.